 [3] Disclose any income from investments associated with one fund that is assigned to another fund.
 See BARS Manual 3.2.3, Sweeping Interest and Investment Returns into General Fund for legal requirements related to interest diversion.
-Return to Reference 3

 [4] This applies only to PARTICIPANTS in investment pools (For Sponsoring a County investment pool see Note X - External Investment Pool (Counties Only) and BARS Manual 3.2.2, County External Investment Pool).